UK Drone Knowledge Base

 What is the UK SORA methodology?

-The UK Specific Operations Risk Assessment (UK SORA) replaced the old Operating Safety Case on 23 April 2025.
-It is a structured framework that evaluates ground and air risks (GRC/ARC), assigns a SAIL level and defines the mitigations you must implement for higher-risk operations.
+The UK Specific Operations Risk Assessment (UK SORA) replaced the previous Operating Safety Case method for new relevant applications from 23 April 2025.
+It is a structured risk assessment framework for Specific Category operations that are not covered by PDRA-01.

 How do I demonstrate Visual Line of Sight (VLOS)?